 Equipment financing contracts are secured by railroad rolling stock.
 The entity either holds title to equipment or has a direct or indirect security interest deemed equivalent, in particular pledges, until all contractual obligations are fulfilled.
 Where rolling stock provided as collateral does no longer meet the requirements laid down in the financing contract, it is substituted.
 The collateral is administered by the entity.
 The regular verification of technical and accounting information assures that the entity keeps track of the rolling stock collateral and initiates collateral substitutions in a timely manner.

-Moreover, EUROFIMA engages independent experts to support its recurring technical and economic evaluation of the rolling stock collateral and to perform onsite examinations of some of its rolling stock collateral.
+Moreover, EUROFIMA may engage independent experts to support its recurring technical and economic evaluations of the rolling stock collateral and to perform onsite examinations as necessary.